-- Auto-login software keystores: Auto-login software keystores are protected by a system-generated password, and do not need to be explicitly opened by a security administrator.
-Auto-login software keystores are automatically opened when accessed.
-Auto-login software keystores can be used across different systems.
-If your environment does not require the extra security provided by a keystore that must be explicitly opened for use, then you can use an auto-login software keystore.
-Auto-login software keystores are ideal for unattended scenarios (for example, Oracle Data Guard standby databases). - Local auto-login software keystores: Local auto-login software keystores are auto-login software keystores that are local to the computer on which they are created.
+- Auto-login TDE wallets: Auto-login TDE wallets are protected by a system-generated password, and do not need to be explicitly opened by a security administrator.
+Auto-login TDE wallets are automatically opened when accessed at database startup.
+Auto-login TDE wallets can be used across different systems.
+If your environment does not require the extra security provided by a keystore that must be explicitly opened for use, then you can use an auto-login TDE wallet.
+Auto-login TDE wallets are ideal for unattended scenarios (for example, Oracle Data Guard standby databases). - Local auto-login TDE wallets: Local auto-login TDE wallets are auto-login TDE wallets that are local to the computer on which they are created.
 Local auto-login keystores cannot be opened on any computer other than the one on which they are created.
 This type of keystore is typically used for scenarios where additional security is required (that is, to limit the use of the auto-login for that computer) while supporting an unattended operation.
-You cannot use local auto-open wallets in Oracle RAC-enabled databases, because only shared wallets (in ACFS or ASM) are supported. - Password-protected software keystores: Password-protected software keystores are protected by using a password that you create.
-You must open this type of keystore before the keys can be retrieved or used.
+You cannot use local auto-open wallets in Oracle RAC-enabled databases, because only shared wallets (in ACFS or ASM) are supported. - Password-protected TDE wallets: Password-protected TDE wallets are protected by using a password that you create.
+You must open this type of keystore before the keys can be retrieved or used and use a password to open this type of keystore.

-Software keystores can be stored in Oracle Automatic Storage Management (Oracle ASM), Oracle Automatic Storage Management Cluster File System (Oracle ACFS), or regular file systems.
+TDE wallets can be stored in Oracle Automatic Storage Management (Oracle ASM), Oracle Automatic Storage Management Cluster File System (Oracle ACFS), or regular file systems.